cmu-delphi/delphi-epidata/docs/api/covidcast-signals/quidel.md

 ### Missingness

-When fewer than 50 tests are reported in a state on a specific day, no data is reported for that area on that day; an API query for all reported states on that day will not include it.
+When fewer than 50 tests are reported in a state on a specific day, no data is reported for that area; an API query for all reported states will not include it.

-When fewer than 50 tests are reported in an HRR or MSA on a specific day, and not enough samples can be filled in from the parent state, no data is reported for that area on that day; an API query for all reported geographic areas on that day will not include it.
+When fewer than 50 tests are reported in an HRR or MSA on a specific day, and not enough samples can be filled in from the parent state, no data is reported for that area on that day.
+An API query for all reported geographic areas on that day will not include it.

 ## Flu Tests